Enlarged Prostate (BPH): What You Can Do

 ∙ Phosphodiesterase 5 inhibitors (PDE5 inhibitors) - These have been shown to improve prostate symptoms by increasing flow rate (e.g., Viagra, Cialis, Stendra, etc.).

 Supplements have a mixed track record of treating BPH and urinary symptoms.
-They are not closely regulated and monitored as prescribed medicines are – meaning that their safety, quality, and effects can vary significantly.
+They are not as closely regulated and monitored as prescribed medicines are – meaning that their safety, quality, and effects can vary significantly.

 Common supplements include: